 With the release date going back to the 1st of June, established producer and DJ; Alton Miller’s EP titled ‘All Good Things’ was clearly slept on.
 Released through electronic music record label ‘Waella’s Choice’, who have just surpassed a year since their debut release from artist’ Warren Harris aka Hanna’.
 Waella’s focus on soulful dancefloor rhythms, have them slowly becoming a firm favourite for us, having already caught our eye with the sonically gifting work from Portable earlier in the year (read here).
 Which combined the poetic lullaby vocals from the South African group ‘Korus’ with pulsing persistent deep house beats.

 And so, with continuing their focus on soulful sounds, Detroit raised Alton Miller’s 5-track EP perfectly follows suit.
-With two decades in the game, and with growing up in Detroit, he naturally developed his deejaying and passion with house music, which he took further, with the eventual opening of Detroit’s legendary dance club; ‘The Music Institute’ in 1988.
+Growing up in Detroit, he naturally developed his deejaying and passion for house music, eventually taking that further, with the eventual opening of Detroit’s legendary dance club; ‘The Music Institute’ in 1988.

 You can have listen to the EP via bandcamp: